 13 November 2024

-Riders Spotlight: Marcus Goguen, Pushing Limits from Junior World Champs to FWT
+Riders Spotlight: Marcus Goguen, Pushing Limits from Junior World Champ to FWT

 At just 20, Marcus Goguen has quickly established himself as a rising star in the freeride skiing world.
 His journey began at a young age in Whistler, Canada, where he first discovered his passion for the sport.
 Marcus’ breakthrough came when he earned his spot on the Freeride World Tour after a standout performance at the 2023 Junior World Championships.
 In just his second year on Tour, he’s been pushing the limits, focusing on both progressive lines and technical skills, while continuing to challenge himself with every competition.
 In this interview, Marcus opens up about his path from grassroots skiing to the world stage, his approach to training, and how he stays grounded while competing at the highest level.